Sagar-Gore/Electrostatics/README.md

 # Electrostatics potential parser: Mapping electrostatics potential at 3D atomic coordinates
-Electrostatic potential for a given 3D structure of protein is computed using AQUASOL or APBS At given atomic positions potential values could be mapped
+Electrostatic potential for a given 3D structure of protein is computed using AQUASOL or APBS and at certain given atomic positions or coordinates, electrostatic potential values could be mapped